Home > Guide Bot – Introduction

 Categories: Chatbot Docs

-Guide Bot is available for SnapEngage accounts of type “Professional” or “Enterprise“ (note that Guide Bot can be used differently depending on which of these plans you have).
-Legacy plans and the “Essentials” plan do not have Bots.
+Guide Bot is available for SnapEngage Professional or Enterprise accounts (note that Guide Bot can be used differently depending on which of these plans you have).
 Chat with us to explore plan options.

 Guide Bot can be used to achieve several goals.
 It is useful to understand a visitor’s intent on your site (or even suggest an intent they didn’t know they had), and then act on that intent.
 The simplest example of this is “sales vs. support”.
 The bot can ask which of these is the visitor’s goal, and route the chat to the support team or the sales team accordingly.